JankMajesty/VDT_CBtest/pages/about.md

 ### OCR and AI Tools

 OCR tools (ABBYY FineReader) were used to generate text from the historic newspaper images.
-OCR-generated text of historic newspapers is never 100% accurate due to the quality of the digitized image and the technology used.
+OCR generated text of historic newspapers is never 100% accurate due to the quality of the digitized image and the technology used.

 AI tools (Claude Code Sonnet 4.5 and Haiku 4.5, Cursor, OpenAI Codex, GPT-5) were used in the construction of this website.
 There was a human-in-the-loop verifying the integrity of outputs at every step of the process.